charleszxiong/point_cloud/README.md

 ## Laser safety

-DO NOT LOOK INTO THE LASER unless you have reduced the laser intensity using ND filters AND you are wearing the correct goggles for the laser you are using.
+DO NOT LOOK INTO THE LASER unless you have sufficiently reduced the laser intensity using ND filters AND you are wearing the correct goggles for the laser you are using.
 You may also want to put the point cloud off the main axis, so that when you observe the point cloud you won't be looking directly into the laser.

 ## Generalization